 SBEM Calculations for extensions offer greater flexibility with building design and are required for larger commercial extensions.
 A large extension is essentially treated as a new complex building and will therefore need to adhere to the standards and regulations set out for new commercial buildings.

-Feel free to give Elmhurst Energy Services a call if you are unsure whether or not your extension requires an SBEM Calculation.
+Feel free to give Elmhurst Energy Consultancy a call if you are unsure whether or not your extension requires an SBEM Calculation.
 Either way, we can help you with information or calculations.

 U-Value Calculations can be undertaken to determine that the new thermal elements introduced as part of the extension meet the required standards established in Building Regulations/Standards.
 However, limits on the amount of glazing and thermal elements may make the building design tricky.
 A Whole building calculation method uses SBEM to provide greater design flexibility and demonstrate reasonable provision towards compliance.